cs-ddjor001/poker_game/README.md

 Listed in `Cargo.toml`:

-- [`rand`](https://crates.io/crates/rand) – For shuffling the deck
+- [`rand`](https://crates.io/crates/rand) – For shuffling the deck.
-- [`itertools`](https://crates.io/crates/itertools) – For generating 5-card combinations
+- [`itertools`](https://crates.io/crates/itertools) – For generating 5-card combinations.
-- [`hamcrest2`](https://crates.io/crates/hamcrest2) - For testing the implementation code
+- [`hamcrest2`](https://crates.io/crates/hamcrest2) - For testing the implementation code.

 ---

 ## Changes Made During the Semester

-- Refactored `deck.rs` into `card.rs` for clarity
+- Refactored `deck.rs` into `card.rs` for clarity.
-- Built a `Tier` enum to represent all poker hand types
+- Built a `Tier` enum to represent all poker hand types.
-- Implemented `evaluate_best_hand()` to find the best 5-card hand from a 7-card set
+- Implemented `evaluate_best_hand()` to find the best 5-card hand from a 7-card set.
-- Fixed edge-case bugs in Two Pair and One Pair tie-breaker scenarios
+- Fixed edge-case bugs in Two Pair and One Pair tie-breaker scenarios.
-- Added debug printing for best hands used in comparisons
+- Added debug printing for best hands used in comparisons.
-- Implemented `Display` for clean output of cards and hand types
+- Implemented `Display` for clean output of cards and hand types.

 ---